ni/nidaqmx-python/README.rst

 =====

 The **nidaqmx** package allows you to develop instrumentation, acquisition, and control applications with NI data acquisition (DAQ) devices in Python.
+NI created and supports this package.

 Documentation
 -------------